The Importance of Networking

 Companies and in fact, whole industries are emerging and going under all around us.
 Meanwhile, people don’t just change jobs, they often change careers entirely.
 In this kind of economy, the importance of networking, both online and offline is integral to one’s long-term survival in the job market.
 Learning how to network in the film industry can be a game changer.

 Online networking resources like LinkIn, Facebook and Biznik are essential tools these days.
 They help you to network online and they also help you to find out about offline networking events like mixers and industry happy hours.

 Taking a proactive approach to networking can help you find the career you truly want.
 That means exchanging business cards with people and perhaps starting a database of the contacts you make.
 You never know how someone you meet today can help you down the way.
 By the same token you want to be open and willing to help others.
 Remember, networking is a two-way street.
 People are less likely to help you if they feel you are only out for yourself.

 4. Never Stop Networking

 Also remember that it’s important to network even if you already have a job.
 Because if you have a job that’s just alright whose to say there’s not a better one out there for you?
 And even if you do like your current job it’s still advisable to network within that job.
 That means not hiding in your office, cubicle or editing suite, but interacting and mingling with your co-employees and superiors.

-Making yourself standout as the go-to guy where you work can make it easier for you to enhance your current situation.
+Making yourself stand out as the go-to guy where you work can make it easier for you to enhance your current situation.
 Being talented and ambitious are good starting points for anyone, in any career.
-However by underestimating the importance of networking, you may be shortchanging yourself.
+However by underestimating the importance of networking in the film industry, you may be shortchanging yourself.
 Realizing your true goals means you will need to build relationships with others.
 Building those relationships requires networking, either offline or online, or preferably, through a combination of both.